santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Essays/Essay 2.md

 # Notes

-- author notes that the bermuda area as having 'a disturbing and almost unbelievable catalogue of unexplained mysteries.'
+- author alluding to hypothesis: Occupies a disturbing and almost unbelievable place in the world's catalogue of unexplained mysteries